hpe-storage/scod/docs/partners/vmware/index.md

   fstype: xfs
 ```

-### Validate the vSphere CSI Driver
+### Validate

-With the vSphere CSI Driver deployed and a `StorageClass` available, lets run through some tests to verify it is working correctly.
+With the vSphere CSI driver deployed and a `StorageClass` available, lets run through some tests to verify it is working correctly.

 In this example, we will be deploying a stateful MongoDB application with 3 replicas.
-The persistent volumes deployed by the vSphere CSI Driver will be created using the VM Storage Policy and placed on a compatible vVol datastore.
+The persistent volumes deployed by the vSphere CSI driver will be created using the VM Storage Policy and placed on a compatible vVol datastore.

 ##### Create and Deploy a MongoDB Helm chart